 See how the Polyvagal Theory provides an embodied context for understanding mindfulness.
 See also “Ideas” in the menu on top of each page on this site.

 For tools to creatively explore mindfulness, see “Practice” in the menu on top of each page on this site.
-This includes free events, courses for the general public and for therapists, as well as tutorials, and mindfulness exercises.
+This includes free events, experiential courses for therapists, as well as tutorials, and tools for mindful living.

 The podcast features stimulating conversations with therapists, mindfulness practitioners, and other thoughtful people.